Freiling87/CCU/CCU/Scratchpad.md

 	- Merchant Type: Selecting multiple types will now combine inventory random-choice pools rather than just selecting one of them.
 	  - Burger Joint
 	  - Sugar Shack
+  - Default Goals
+	- Random Teleport
+  - Objects
+	- The Vendor Cart is no longer accessible as a normal container.
+It requires an operating bar to access, and will make a small noise as you ransack it.
+Sneaky/Silent Fingers both apply.
 ##			P	v.
 1.0.1 Documentation Additions
 Note that the Header tiers are extended by one in Scratchpad, so you'll need to adjust those.
 ###				Object Variable List